-- 1b.2.
+1b.2.
 Provide performance scores on the measure as specified (current and over time) at the specified level of analysis.
 (This is required for maintenance of endorsement.
 Include mean, std dev, min, max, interquartile range, scores by decile.
 Describe the data source including number of measured entities; number of patients; dates of data; if a sample, characteristics of the entities include.)
-This information also will be used to address the sub-criterion on improvement (4b1) under Usability and Use. - Based on 2017 CROWNWeb and Medicare claims data (Jan-Dec), there were 6,407 facilities with at least eleven eligible patients.
-The mean performance score was 95.9%, with standard deviation of 5.0%.
-The minimum was 0.0%, and the maximum was 100.00%.
-The 25th percentile was 95.1%, the 50th percentile was 97.0%, and the 75th percentile was 98.4%.
-A description of the data are included in 1.1-1.7 of the testing form. - 1b.3.
+This information also will be used to address the sub-criterion on improvement (4b1) under Usability and Use.

+Analysis of CROWNWeb and Medicare claims data from January to December 2017 indicated the mean percentage of patients with PD adequacy measurements that achieved the target at least once in four months was 90.8% (SD=10.9%).
+Distribution: Min=0%, Max=100%, 25th percentile = 71.2%, 50th percentile =94.1%, 75th percentile = 97.2%.
+These results indicate that on average, facilities are meeting the Kt/Vurea guidelines in 91% of PD patients.
+A description of the data is included in questions 1.1-1.7 under "Scientific Acceptability".

+1b.3.
 If no or limited performance data on the measure as specified is reported in 1b2, then provide a summary of data from the literature that indicates opportunity for improvement or overall less than optimal performance on the specific focus of measurement.